What is Risk Management?

 - Determining the probability of occurrence, extent of damage, as well as potential delays and costs.

-- Clear presentation of risks, e.g. with a risk matrix.
-A risk matrix visualises a set of risks, usually in relation to their probability of occurrence and potential impact.
+- Clear presentation e.g. with a risk matrix, which visualises a set of risks, usually in relation to their probability of occurrence and potential impact.

-- Definition and documentation of measures for risk avoidance, risk reduction, risk transfer or risk tolerance.
+- Definition and documentation of measures for avoidance, reduction, transfer or tolerance.

 - Continuous monitoring of risks and measures and definition of responsibilities.

-- Common management of all information (from personnel risk to technical risk) in a common system.
+- Common management of all information (from personnel to technical risk) in a common system.

 - Consideration of risks in other company disciplines such as project management, requirements management or change management.